lucia-vargas-a/lucia-vargas-a/README.md

 @lucia-vargas-a 👋

-I’m interested in Data projects particualrly data quality and democratization.
-Also interestes in outdoor activities, reading and writing.
+I’m interested in Data projects, particularly data quality and data democratization.
+I also like to read, write and practice outdoor sports.

 🌱 I’m currently learning about agile data requirements and solutions modelling and collaborating with Mozilla analytics projects!